 The information below will help you create a return-to-work program that works for your workplace.

 Prevent the Injury

-When you prevent an injury from happening in your workplace, you also prevent the human suffering, financial loss and business disruption that go along with that injury.
+When you prevent an injury from happening in your workplace, you also prevent the human suffering, financial loss and workplace disruption that go along with that injury.

-Remember – the best return-to-work program is the one you never have to use.
+Remember: The best return-to-work plan is one you never have to use.